-Be admitted to Navarro College and submit a Residence Hall application that includes the Student Code of Conduct, Release of Background Information, and proof of Bacterial Meningitis vaccine.
+Be admitted to Navarro College and submit a Residence Hall application that includes the Student Code of Conduct, and Release of Background Information.
 A copy of an immunization record showing the date of the Bacterial Meningitis vaccine is required, along with a copy of a Drivers license or State ID.
-A $200 refundable deposit, along with a $10 Background Check fee, is also required to complete the application process.
+A $230 refundable deposit, along with a $10 Background Check fee, is also required to complete the application process.

 Can I get my deposit back if I change my mind about attending Navarro and living on campus?

 Yes, it must be before August 1st for the Fall semester, and December 1st for the Spring semester.
 When you check out of the Residence Halls for the final time, you will fill out paperwork enabling you to have your deposit refunded.
 As long as a resident does not have any disciplinary holds, no property damage, checks out properly, and/or cancels prior to the deadline, the deposit will be refunded.